Markkanen, Conley power Jazz to 131-128 win over Raptors

 Toronto’s Fred VanVleet had his second career triple-double with 34 points, a career-best 12 rebounds and 10 assists, but the Jazz overcame that effort by shooting 53% and making key play after key play down the stretch.

+VanVleet kept the Raptors close with his 3-point shooting, but Toronto couldn’t complete the comeback effort.

+“If we’re up three at the end of the night, then a lot of these stats look a lot better.
+We’d be celebrating … just got to find ways to win and that’s really all that matters,” VanVleet said.

-Conley’ hit two free throws with 12.2 seconds left to seal the win and the Jazz who moved above .500 at 27-26.
+Conley hit two free throws with 12.2 seconds left to seal the win and the Jazz moved above .500 at 27-26.

+“Mike has been such a steadying force for us late in games.
+He and I have developed a very good communication about what we would like to do and he does a good job communicating that to the team and getting them organized.
+His decision-making continues to be great late in games,” Utah coach Will Hardy said.

 Jordan Clarkson scored seven of his 23 points in the final 1:39 and Walker Kessler added 17 points, 14 rebounds and matched a career best with seven blocked shots for Utah, which has won five of its last seven games.